ISISComputingGroup/ibex_developers_manual/MercuryiTC.md

 ### Mercury doesn't communicate

-One issue we have seen is that when the Mercury is transferred between instruments, or during some initial configuration, a user will change values like the Baud rate.
+1. One issue we have seen is that when the Mercury is transferred between instruments, or during some initial configuration, a user will change values like the Baud rate.
 It's good practice to check the devices settings (baud rate etc) and the one on the set-up dialog for the Mercury VI to ensure parity between them.
+1. Ensure that it is set to remote mode.
+On the front panel the *i*, bottom left, should have an orange background.

 ### Pressure card won't read heater voltage correctly